 Broadly speaking, panning is the result of an algorithm - sometimes called ‘the panning law’ - that is used to calculate the amplitudes of signals sent to two or more identical loudspeakers (or virtual sources) arranged in a particular spatial configuration.
 In stereo - which we could say is the lowest resolution of speaker array - a simple panning algorithm can make the sound of a voice, for example, seem to be placed in the air between two speakers - as if there were an invisible speaker there.
 This illusion works up to a point, and breaks down if the speakers are too far apart.
 With only two speakers in the system, the panning law is a simple graph which has become quite standardised over the years.
 Things get more complicated when panning over 2D or 3D speaker setups and methods for spatializing on multichannel systems are not really standardised yet.
 Many algorithms and standards have been advanced by the audio engineering industry, composers and academics.

-Essentially, when we start working with multiple speakers in different configurations, things get more complex for the panning algorithms - goals have also expanded over time, with spatial sound design able to reach beyond simple point source panning into fully immersive audio experiences that can be hyper-realistic or totally synthesised.
-Many practitioners will have their preferred methods, but really it is up to the spatial sound designer to choose methods that seems to give the best experience for the listener on any given type of setup.
-There’s never been just one way to spatialise sound.
-And with a powerful system like Spat Revolution, panning methods can even be combined in novel ways to achieve high quality immersive audio experiences.
+Essentially, when we start working with multiple speakers in different configurations, things get more complex for the panning algorithms - goals have also expanded over time, with spatial sound design able to reach beyond simple point source panning into fully immersive audio experiences that can be hyperrealistic or totally synthesised.
+Many practitioners will have their preferred methods, but really it is up to the spatial sound designer to choose methods that seem to give the best experience for the listener on any given type of setup.
+There’s never been just one way to spatialize sound.
+And with a powerful system like SPAT Revolution, panning methods can even be combined in novel ways to achieve high quality immersive audio experiences.

 SPAT Revolution lets you explore some of the most advanced panning algorithms for surround, immersive 3D or ad-hoc sound systems.